maxi-blocks/maxi-blocks/readme.txt

 Loved by page builder enthusiasts, web designers, and template users, Maxi is here to make your life easier.

 == Go next-level with pro templates 🆙==
-If you're loving MaxiBlocks and want support us, consider joining the Pro library.
+If you're loving MaxiBlocks and want to support us, consider joining the Pro library.
 Find inspiration, get more variety and work faster with 1700 production-ready Pro templates.

 _It’s like having a dedicated professional designer crafting unique designs exclusively for you._